Martyrdom in Iran: Iranian green movement

 Following the re-election of President Mahmoud Ahmadinejad in 2009, protests concerning the validity of the vote and the possibility of voter-fraud broke out that led to thousands of arrests and close to a hundred deaths.
 During these protests, which became known as the Iranian Green Movement, the theme of martyrdom was reclaimed by anti-government protestors as a form of "secular martyrdom."
 Activists in the 2009 green revolution began calling those killed during protests "martyrs."
 One important example is Neda Agha-Soltan a young student who was shot to death during a protest.
 A video of her death spread throughout the world, and her image became a symbol of resistance used to gain international political support.
 The fact that her name, Neda, means voice or calling in Persian, was also important, because it represented a call to martyrdom for the cause.

+Javidnam

+Javidnam is a Persian term formed from the words javid (eternal) and nam (name), signifying an individual whose name and memory are regarded as everlasting.
+Unlike shahid—a term rooted in Islamic jurisprudence or theology—this word is best categorized alongside contemporary Persian honorifics and commemorative titles rather than Islamic invocations or prayers.

+In contemporary Persian, "Javidnam" can precede a person's name to honor the deceased—particularly those whose deaths are linked to a political, social, or national cause.
+While it sometimes serves as a functional substitute for shahid, it lacks the latter's explicit religious connotations.
+Lexicographical sources define "Javidnam" as "one whose name is remembered forever," while also noting its usage—in certain contexts—to denote a "shahid."

+The political and commemorative use of this term has gained prominence in Iran in recent years.
+For instance, in reports concerning those killed during protests, families and opposition groups have applied the title "Javidnam" to some of the deceased; conversely, reports have emerged of authorities preventing the inscription of this term on their tombstones.
+Thus, "Javidnam" represents the emergence of a new Persian honorific and commemorative title that fulfills some of the traditional functions of "shahid" without necessarily implying the religious definition of martyrdom.